tomrist/cs5830-spring2022/README.md

 ### One unit project

+In prior years there was need to support students signing up for an additional unit of credit, but there was no plan to offer it this year.
+If you are interested in doing a project for extra credit, let me know.

-Those enrolling for an extra unit of credit will conduct a semester-long project.
+~~Those enrolling for an extra unit of credit will conduct a semester-long project.
 We will provide example project ideas in the first two weeks of class, and work with students to refine the projects.
-Projects could be a deep-dive into some specific area of cryptography, an implementation project for some state-of-the-art cryptography, or augmenting some other project of your interest with cryptographic mechanisms.
+Projects could be a deep-dive into some specific area of cryptography, an implementation project for some state-of-the-art cryptography, or augmenting some other project of your interest with cryptographic mechanisms.~~

 ### Background reading and Lecture note